 Acknowledgements

 The authors acknowledge computational support and assistance from the Iowa State University ResearchIT Unit (http://researchit.las.iastate.edu/).
+We thank the National Science Foundation for support.
+OTHER

 Figure Cotton Cutoff : Cumulative sum of the number of reads included in the clusters.
 The cumulative sum graph displays the percent of reads (y-axis) included in the data analysis given a cluster cutoff (x-axis).
 The yellow vertical line placed at cluster 274 represents the last cluster containing at least 0.01% of the input dataset.